Yalies and the Fox International Fellowship

 How to Apply

 Submit your application online through the Student Grants and Fellowships Database at Yale University.
-The basic application materials include statement of interest (3-5 pages), leadership statement (1-2 pages), recent curriculum vitae, and two letters of recommendation.
+The basic application materials include statement of interest, leadership statement, recent curriculum vitae, and two letters of recommendation.
 Please see the full application requirements and deadlines in the Student Grants website.

-Application deadline is mid-January each year and accepted fellows will be notified by mid-April.
-The Fellowship period is ten months and begins in late August or at the start of the exchange partner academic year.
+The application deadline is in February each year and accepted fellows will be notified by mid-April.
+The Fellowship period is from 9 to 12 months and begins in late August or at the start of the exchange partner academic year.